-Bluetongue is a notifiable disease in Ireland, meaning that anyone who suspects that an animal may available here:
+Bluetongue is a notifiable disease in Ireland, meaning that anyone who suspects that an animal may have the disease is legally obliged to notify DAFM.

-Further information about the typical clinical signs of bluetongue and other relevant information is gov.ie - Bluetongue Virus (www.gov.ie)
+Further information about the typical clinical signs of bluetongue and other relevant information is available here:

-Beyond disease reporting, DAFM operates a network of regional veterinary laboratories, strategically located around the country.
+gov.ie - Bluetongue Virus (www.gov.ie) Beyond disease reporting, DAFM operates a network of regional veterinary laboratories, strategically located around the country.
 Farmers and private veterinary practitioners (PVPs) submit large numbers of samples from sick animals to the laboratories every week, and therefore DAFM can be confident that in the event that disease reporting was not effective in detecting an incursion of bluetongue, then laboratory-based passive surveillance would achieve this result instead.
 Farmers are encouraged to report suspicions of bluetongue to their local Regional Veterinary office, and to make use of their local Regional Veterinary Laboratory to aid with diagnosis of disease conditions.
 Thanks to Cork BTL for providing the relevant testing results data.
+Last updated: 10th June 2025